Immigration Executive Order Raises Concerns for Meetings, Travel, and Hospitality Industries

 Late in the afternoon of Friday, January 27, President Trump signed the executive order, Protecting the Nation from Foreign Terrorist Entry into the United States.
 The order contained provisions affecting "immigrants and nonimmigrants"—refugees, green card and visa holders, and dual nationals traveling to the United States, and also people with transit visas attempting to pass through the U.S., from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.

-The immediate response to the 90-day hold for citizens and 120-day hold for refugees of six of the countries—the ban on refugees is indefinite in the case of Syria—has been widely reported.
+The immediate response to the 90-day hold for citizens of the seven countries and 120-day hold for all refugees—the ban on refugees is indefinite in the case of Syria—has been widely reported.
 Travelers with documentation from these countries were held at airports or refused access to planes traveling to the United States, large-scale demonstrations took place outside major U.S. airports, and litigation has been brought against the executive order.

 Travel Disruptions Among the Short-Term Effects